apache/bookkeeper/site/docs/applications/example-application.md

 javadoc_button: true
 ---

 This tutorial walks you through building an example application that uses BookKeeper as the replicated log.
+The application uses the [BookKeeper Java client](../java-client) to interact with BookKeeper.

+> The code for this tutorial can be found in [this GitHub repo](https://github.com/ivankelly/bookkeeper-tutorial/).
+The final code for the `Dice` class can be found [here](https://github.com/ivankelly/bookkeeper-tutorial/blob/master/src/main/java/org/apache/bookkeeper/Dice.java).

 ## Setup